parteincerta/dotfiles/notes/macos-maintenance.md

 - Update Docker plugins and artifacts
   - Check for updated extensions in Docker Desktop.
-  - Check for new versions of images.
+  - Check for new versions of the [Docker images][maintenance-notes-06].
   - Run `docker compose up` for updated images.
   - Run `docker image prune --all` to remove unused images.
   - Run `docker system prune` to remove unused artifacts.